jascotty2/GameAPI/README.md

+*NOTICE: We apologies but the documentation has been scrapped.
+This project is mainly used as a library for our properitary plugins.
+An early documentation was to be made for everyone to use but due to life priorities had to be cancelled.*

 # GameAPI
 Open-source library for mini-game plugins.
 This is a full plugin that shall be placed onto your server.
 It does nothing on its own, but allows other plugins to inter-communicate and it makes it easier for you to create event/minigame plugins.